Fear mongering or fact? 4 reasons why now is different.

 “We’ve been told for years that arts patrons are disappearing,” they say, “but they never really do.”

 The data from the NEA and IMPACTS Experience tell a different story.
-Audience declines that coincide with the rise of the internet and smart phones have not eased, and “less in/more out” is a prevalent problem across the sector.
+Audience declines that coincide with the rise of the internet and smartphones have not eased, and more people are leaving than entering, across the sector.

 Accelerating Diversity